Knektium/MEC_Wheel/README.md

 How to Build
 ------------

-1. Print all parts without cogs in PLA with 0.25 mm layer height and parts with cogs with atleast 0.14 mm layer height.
+1. Print all parts without cogs with 0.25 mm layer height or thinner.
+2. Print all other parts with 0.20 mm layer height or thinner.
-2. Sandpaper all parts slightly and make sure they were printed as intended.
+3. Sandpaper all parts slightly and make sure they were printed as intended.
+   This might not be needed at all for the parts printed in PET-G.
+4. Assemble the motor, _MotorECU_ and _Back_.
+5. Glue _SunGearA_ on the motor shaft using Loctite 648 and the mount tool.
-3. Assemble it according to explosion drawing.
+6. Assemble the rest according to the explosion drawing.
-4. Make sure it is functional by rotating the wheel by hand.
+7. Make sure it is functional by rotating the wheel by hand.
 If it does not work, more sandpaping or better printing may be neccessary.
-5. Run the motor for a bit to make the gearbox smoother.
+8. Run the motor for a bit to make the gearbox smoother.
 This could also be done by hand.
-6. Take it apart and lubricate the internal parts with lithium grease.
+9. Take it apart and lubricate the internal parts slightly with lithium grease.
-7. Assemble it again and use Loctite for preventing the screws from loosening.
+10. Assemble it again and use Loctite thread lock for the M3x4mm screws for preventing them from loosening.